The Importance Of Using Transcreation Vs Translation

 This leads right into understanding which content will naturally need transcreation.
 Knowing this can be a serious time-saver, and prevent you from pondering over the matter too much.
 Content such as app store listings, brochures, collateral with mounds of copy, slogans, taglines, and sales materials are almost always prime candidates for transcreation over direct translation.
 You don’t need a word for word translation as much as you need the basic intent to be rebuilt from the ground up.

 3 – Go Step By Step, don’t reply too heavily on Transcreation

 Companies that have experienced poor translation in the past may also rely too heavily on transcreation.
 It’s important to use it only when necessary.
 So it’s best to approach all aspects of your localization on a step–by-step basis.
 While certain materials will naturally leap out as being suitable for transcreation, such as the examples above, you can’t simply wave your hands to decree one method over the other without some careful thought.
 Be sure to look at every single aspect of your project before deciding one way or the other.

 After the transcreation process has begun, it’s often helpful to use a pilot program with key touch points mapped out.
 Global marketing campaigns with specific focuses obviously have a lot of goals they need to achieve.
 The pilot program can help you monitor progress and also take in audience feedback.
 With this information at your disposal, you can ensure maximum success.

 With a reputation for quality translation spanning more than 50 years, CPSL has the experience to manage all of your marketing and communications translation projects.
-Find out more.
+Contact us to find out more.